Maluuba/newsqa/README.md

 You can find more information with stats on the dataset [here][maluuba_newsqa].

 ## Data Description
-We originally only compiled to CSV but now we will support some other formats.
+We originally only compiled to CSV but now we also build a JSON file.

 ### JSON

-Example:
+Here is an example of how the data in `combined-newsqa-data-v1.json` will look:
 ```json
 {
     "data": [